-Over the years I’ve worked with some great interior designers in my home.
+In the past, I’ve worked with some great interior decorators in my home.

-Today I thought I’d share some of the best tips and advice I’ve gotten through the years from the pros, in case you want to use them in your own home.
+Today I thought I’d share some of the best tips and advice I’ve gotten through the years from the pros, in case you want to use them in your own home and living spaces.

-Here are the Top Five Interior Design Tips To Use In Your Own Home:
+The Top Five Interior Design Tips To Use In Your Own Home

 1. Don’t be afraid to mix metal finishes.